RomanSanAntonio/Gear-modeling-language/README.md

 - simple gear ratio sim with NM and RPM
 - easy to learn and to understand syntax
 - friction and heat through customizable friction functions
-- C transpiler to create custom features unique to your needs
+- C++ transpiler to create custom features unique to your needs

 ## Syntax
 To create a gear, just initialize it with ```name = amount-of-teeth```.